Health Topics

 - Your provider will clean the skin on your breast and give you a shot of medicine to numb the area, so you won't feel any pain.
 The shot may sting briefly.

 - You may be sitting or lying down.
-If images are used to guide the biopsy, you may lie on your side, back, or belly with your breast over an opening on the table.
+If images are used to guide the biopsy, you may lie on your side, back, or belly with your breast in an opening on the table.

 - For a fine needle aspiration biopsy, your provider will insert the needle into the biopsy site and remove a sample of cells or fluid.
 For a core biopsy, a tiny cut may be made to insert a wide needle or a vacuum device.
 You may feel a little pressure when the sample or samples are removed.